epccs/RPUno/SelfTest/README.md

 ## Overview

-Check RPUno Board Functions, runs once after a reset and then loops in a do noting section.
+Check RPUno Board Functions, runs once after a reset and then loops in a blink led section.

-Three 20mA current sources feed a 47 Ohm resistor and that is measured with ADC0.
-The 20mA digital current source connects to DIO13 and DIO12 befor going through a red LED and then feeding into the 47 Ohm resistor.
-The 20mA ADC1 current source connects to DIO11 and DIO10 befor going through a red LED and then feeding into the 47 Ohm resistor.
+Current sources feed a 50 Ohm resistor and that is measured with ADC0.
+One of the 22mA digital current source connect to DIO13 and DIO12 befor going through a yellow LED and then feeding into the 50 Ohm resistor.
+The other 22mA digital current source connect to DIO3 and DIO10 befor going through a yellow LED and then feeding into the 50 Ohm resistor.
+The 22mA ADC0 current source connects to DIO11 befor going through a red LED and feeding into the 50 Ohm resistor.

-If DIO12 or DIO13 shunt the digital current sources the ADC0's measurement is 20mA less.
-If DIO11 or DIO10 shunt the ADC1 current source then ADC0's measurement is 20mA less.

 ICP1 has a 100 Ohm resistor on board and a 10mA current source jumper that feeds it, the voltage is measured with ADC1.
-Additionaly a 16mA current source is connected to DIO3 and DIO4 and feeds the ICP1 resistor through a green LED.
+Additionaly a 17mA current source is connected to DIO4 and feeds the ICP1 resistor through a green LED.

-If DIO3 or DIO4 shunt the 16mA current source then ADC1's measurement is less by 16mA.

-The red and green LED are used to indicate test status.
+The red and green LED are also used to indicate test status.

 ## Wiring Needed for RPUno

 ![Wiring](./Setup/SelfTestWiring.png)

-## Battery

-Connect a fairly large 12V SLA battery and a 100k Ohm resistor to the battery thermistor input.
-The test looks for an MPPT voltage so the battery should be less than the float voltage.

-The battery needs to charge to 13.1V before the VIN that powers MCU will connect.
-A large battery will give sufficient time to load the firmware and run a test before the float voltage is reached and the MPPT mode terminates.

 ## Power Supply

 Connect a power supply with CV and CC mode.
-Set CC at 150mA then increase CV to 21V.
-The charge controler will turn on and regulate the input voltage at its MPPT (assuming the battery is not at its float voltage).
+Set CC at 300mA then increase CV to 12.8V.

-Note: I adjust CC to speed up charging until VIN connects and then return it to the 150mA setting.

 ## Firmware Upload